QaiserAli/mage2/README.md

 ### 10. ArgumentsReplacement
 The module covers how to replace arguments via configuration file that's been injected in the constrcutor method

+### 10. Virtual Types
+The module covers how to replace arguments via configuration file that's been injected in the constrcutor method using VirtualTypes.